rwahs/research-frontend/README.md

 `gulp` task to set the environment.
 However the local development related tasks will ignore the environment setting;
 this is used for packaging only.

 The following examples use an environment of `staging`.
+The other accepted value is `uat`, and `production` will be supported in future.

 ### Packaging Automation